-Given the difficulties with tracking small seeds such as those from C. nutans and C. acanthoides, while our study helps shed light on the first part of the secondary dispersal by quantifying seed removal after primary dispersal, it does not document the fate of the seeds after they have been removed.
-Accurately assessing the fate of seeds after they are removed can be quite challenging, as removed seeds are typically exposed to some mixture of dispersal and predation; for example, while some seeds are consumed in a destructive manner after removal or are otherwise rendered inviable, others can be left intact by ants and scatter-hoarding animals (Hulme 1998, Vander Wall et al. 2005a, Penn and Crist 2018).
-Often, such caching and burial can improve chances of germination by protecting seeds from predation after secondary dispersal, though seeds germinating after being cached at high densities may compete as seedlings (Hulme and Kollmann 2005).
-However, it is rarely known exactly what proportion of seeds are dispersed or cached without harm and what proportion experience predation.
+Given the difficulties with tracking small seeds such as those from C. nutans and C. acanthoides, while our study sheds light on the initiation of secondary dispersal by quantifying seed removal after primary dispersal, it does not document the fate of the seeds after they have been removed.
+Accurately assessing seed fate after removal can be quite challenging, as removed seeds are typically exposed to some mixture of dispersal and predation; while some seeds are consumed in a destructive manner or rendered inviable post-removal, others can be left intact by ants and scatter-hoarding animals (Hulme 1998, Vander Wall et al. 2005a, Penn and Crist 2018).
+Often, caching and burial improves germination rates by protecting seeds from predation after secondary dispersal, though seeds germinating after being cached at high densities may compete as seedlings (Hulme and Kollmann 2005).
+However, it is rarely known what proportion of seeds are dispersed or cached unharmed versus that experiencing predation.
 Despite this uncertainty in seed fate, many studies have conflated seed removal with predation, and often treat removed seeds as if they are consumed without substantial evidence to support this assumption (Vander Wall et al. 2005b).
-Such an assumption of seed fate may not only overestimate actual rates of seed predation, but also vastly underestimate secondary dispersal of seeds, as seed removal may not necessarily entail destruction but could instead be the first part of a series of secondary dispersal events (Vander Wall et al. 2005b).
+Such an assumption may not only overestimate actual rates of seed predation, but also underestimate secondary dispersal of seeds, as seed removal may not necessarily entail destruction but could instead initiate a series of secondary dispersal events (Vander Wall et al. 2005b).
 For C. nutans and C. acanthoides, the likely case is that some proportion of removed seeds are destroyed while others are dispersed, with a fraction of the dispersed seeds successfully germinating.
 For this reason, we have framed our results in terms of seed removal, since our uncertainty about the proportions of removed seeds that are consumed or dispersed limits us from making any claims about post-removal seed fate.
 Modelling of possible outcomes to assess their potential impacts would be a fruitful way to explore the importance of different fates (Vellend et al. 2006).